Opinion: Cost pressure and trade wars hit auto logistics

 New US automotive tariffs disrupt supply chains, raise costs, and spark global manufacturing and logistics realignment.

-FVL North America 2025: Countdown blog
+FVL North America 2025: Recap blog

 Vigo port records increase in vehicle trade with Morocco